JLBrigham/wiro-agency/readme.md

 My next steps would be to finish the nav bar, products banners and then move onto the footer.
 After that I would then look at including the icons and images.

 Positioning was what took up the majority of my time.
-I feel like I have a much better understanding of Flexbox now but would like to learn more about Grid as I think this wouls also have helped me.
+The positioning of my product banner is not qute right at the moment as the required space isn't there for the first row, i would need to relook at my calculations to figure out where I have gone wrong here.
+I feel like I have a much better understanding of Flexbox now but would like to learn more about Grid as I think this would also have helped me.
 This is definitely somthing I plan to look into further.

 I would have like to have made the page responsive.
 When building it have followed the dimensions of the file I was sent which seems far wider than you would expect from a standard webpage and does not fit well on my 13inch screen.
 In order to make the page responsive I would like to look into using media queries, they aren't something I am familiar with at the moment so are something I am keen to learn more about.